Language:

 - Most beverages are served in flimsy plastic cups, be it beer or juice.
 Be careful when walking about…

-- Food portions are something that are mentioned in most guide books/menus.
-Rather than ordering an individual plate, the normal thing is that you and a few pals might order a huge complement meal and share amongst yourselves.
+- Food portions are something that is mentioned in most guidebooks/menus.
+Rather than ordering an individual plate, the normal thing is that you and a few pals might order a huge complementary meal and share it amongst yourselves.
 And the portions are enough for you to be filled.
 If you decide to take away (embalagem), it’s usually between 3-6 reais.

 - Don’t expect big chains of Starbucks, Subway, etc across the city.
-Sure there are one or two in Centre and of course near the tourist hotspots, like Copacabana and Ipanema, but for somebody who’s grown up around British high streets and even found a McDonald’s near the remotest part of Mongolia – it was a refreshing sight!
+Sure there are one or two in the city center and of course near the tourist hotspots, like Copacabana and Ipanema, but for somebody who’s grown up around British high streets and even found a McDonald’s near the remotest part of Mongolia – it was a refreshing sight!

 If you want to visit Amy’s blog to read more about her travel adventures, visit Little Miss Noir.

-If you’re interested in coming to Rio de Janeiro, Brazil, and learn more about the culture and the Portuguese language, sign up for classes at Caminhos Language Centre and have the full Carioca experience.
-We offer Portuguese classes for foreigners, free activities in Rio and volunteer opportunities in Brazil on our own NGO.
+If you’re interested in coming to Rio de Janeiro, Brazil, and learning more about the culture and the Portuguese language, sign up for classes at Caminhos Language Centre and have the full Carioca experience.
+We offer Portuguese classes for foreigners, free activities in Rio, and volunteer opportunities in Brazil on our own NGO.

 Hi,